 How a Credit Card Works

-Three mechanics drive the economics:
+Three mechanics define how the product works:

 Billing cycle — typically 30 days.
 All transactions within the cycle appear on a single statement.